Silobreaker/Api/samples/python/readme.md

 ### SSL: CERTIFICATE_VERIFY_FAILED / MacOS
 If you run into a problem regarding the verification of the certificate try executing the command `/Applications/Python 3.6/Install Certificates.command`.
 More information regarding this issue [here](https://stackoverflow.com/questions/41691327/ssl-sslerror-ssl-certificate-verify-failed-certificate-verify-failed-ssl-c/41692664).

+For any other problems, feel free to reach out to the Silobreaker team.